alfred-tuinman/travellers-palm/README.md

 ## Dumper helper function
 TravellersPalm.pm has a helperfile called dump_log allowing a message with a variable to be called like $self->dump_log('Help me here with ',$var)

+## Export
+Everything listed in @EXPORT is automatically imported into the caller’s namespace when they use your module.

+Everything listed in @EXPORT_OK is optionally exportable.
+It’s explicit — users must request it in their use statement.